OrchardCMS/OrchardCore/src/docs/guides/contributing/managing-issues.md

 - Set the milestone according to the above logic, or close the issue with a comment elaborating the reason.
 - Add further labels for categorization (external contributors can't add labels).
 E.g.:
-    - Add "good first issue" if the issues looks suitable for a novice contributor.
+    - Add "good first issue" if the issue looks suitable for a novice contributor.
     - Add "perf" if it's about performance.
     - Add module/feature set-related labels, like "Media" or "OpenId".
     - Add "security" for security issues.